 For a long time, overworking and becoming a workaholic were frowned upon.
 Family values were as important as your career, so men and women wouldn’t work too much.
 Working hard was for the lower classes.

 But the rise of the term hustle has given a new positive spin on working hard.
-Suddenly it's become an attractive, positive quality.
+Suddenly, it’s become an attractive, positive quality.
 Nowadays, working hard is seen as going after what you want, and being determined and motivated to succeed.

 To hustle is going out and getting what you want by working hard and doing what needs to be done.
 But thanks to the new term, this isn’t seen as overworking; it’s what we should all be doing.